tomfanhm/cheat-sheet/src/content/documentation/react.md

 ### Functional Components

-- A functional component in React is a JavaScript/ Typescript function that returns JSX/ TSX.
+- A functional component in React is a JavaScript/ Typescript function that returns JSX/ TSX

 ```tsx
 interface Props {